C2SM/event_registration/README.md

 ## Setup

+**Note:** The "landclim" branch contains a modification for a different event.
+Have a look to see how the registration form, the filtering script, the response-emails, and thresholds for different participant limits can be accomodated to differing requirements.

 1. clone the git repository
 2. make a directory on the webserver ("WEBSERVER\_REGISTRATION\_PATH") that holds the registration form.
 3. make a directory on the webserver ("WEBSERVER\_RESULTPATH") from which info about the state of registrations are presented